 Form AP1 Application to Register Transfer of Land

-This Form AP1 Application to Register Transfer of Land is used to apply to
+The PROP.MAN.117 - Form AP1 Application to Register Transfer of Land is the

 Form AP1 should be completed and sent to the Land Registry, together with